V-rtualized/balatro-multiplayer/README.md

 ### 3. Set `Config.lua`

-- If there is no `Config.lua` file in the Multiplayer folder, then there is no public server, you need to either [Create a Dedicated Server](#creating-a-dedicated-server) or have a friend that does.
+- If there is no `Config.lua` file in the Multiplayer folder, then there is no public server yet, you need to either [Create a Dedicated Server](#creating-a-dedicated-server) or have a friend that does.
 - The `example.Config.lua` file does nothing and is just there for you to use as a Config template
   - ie. when you have a dedicated server to connect to, rename this file to `Config.lua` and change the values